Infrastructure planning considerations

 What are the recommendations for virtualizing servers in a Relativity installation?

-We recommend virtualizing all Relativity roles.
+We recommend virtualizing all Relativity roles with the exception of SQL.
 Any hypervisor is supported.

 We do not have any special recommendations for using VMware with Relativity.
 For general information, see the VMWare white papers.